 - If I could wear flip-flops year round, I totally would.
 (Except at births!)

 - I firmly believe coconut La Croix is the best flavor of all the La Croixs

 Phyllis R. D’Agostino

 I have been involved in working with families for more than 25 years in various capacities.
 In my experience as a parent educator, I have come to believe that parenting starts before birth – and that the birth experience itself is one of the best opportunities to help families start out on the right foot.
 Childbirth signifies the birth of a family, and I believe that if a new family can be given a positive, respectful, empowering and memorable experience during childbirth – we have done a good thing!
 As a certified birth (since 2010) and postpartum doula (since 2005) with DONA, I know first-hand the benefits of support, education, experience, and encouragement that new parents gain from doulas.
 I obtained my Lamaze Certified Childbirth Educator (LCCE) in April 2010 while completing the birth doula certification requirements.
 I believe having my LCCE has been a perfect complement to being a birth doula.
-Plus I am excited to be a nationally Certified H.U.G.
+I am also excited to be a nationally Certified H.U.G.
 Teacher (www.hugyourbaby.com).
-I recently attended the ProDoula Postpartum Doula training in Winston-Salem, NC, and am working towards certification with them, and will also complete Hypnodoula certification in early 2015.
 In the spring of 2012 I completed the North Carolina Lactation Educator Training Program.
 It’s a course that focuses on skills needed for providing basic breastfeeding management and support, including prenatal and postpartum counseling and management of common concerns and clinical problems.
-The training includes five days of didactic instruction, two days of clinical rotations in hospital and public health settings, and an independent study assignment.

 - PADA (Piedmont Area Doula Association)